bkeepers/qu/README.md

 If you find what looks like a bug:

-1. Search the "mailing list":http://groups.google.com/group/qu-users to see if anyone else had the same issue.
+1. Search the [mailing list](http://groups.google.com/group/qu-users) to see if anyone else had the same issue.
-2. Check the "GitHub issue tracker":http://github.com/bkeepers/qu/issues/ to see if anyone else has reported issue.
+2. Check the [GitHub issue tracker](http://github.com/bkeepers/qu/issues/) to see if anyone else has reported issue.
 3. If you don't see anything, create an issue with information on how to reproduce it.

 If you want to contribute an enhancement or a fix: